fallen-icarus/cardano-loans/GettingStarted.md

 While the above command is technically meant for minting policies, it works for generating the hash of any script.

-##### If making a full payment, get the required beacon names to burn
+#### If making a full payment, get the required beacon names to burn
-The Borrower ID must be burned without burning any other active beacons.
-It could still be useful to get the other beacon names anyway since they need to still be in the output.
+All active beacons attached to the input must be burned.

 ```bash
 # Get the policy id for the active beacons.